 Required limit value: Should not be present in products.
 CAS RN: Silver (metal): 7440-22-4 Properties: Bactericide.
 Slight skin and eye irritant.
-Disturb denitrification pro- cesses in nature that is vital for provision of nutrients to plants.
+Disturb denitrification processes in nature that is vital for provision of nutrients to plants.
 Dissolved (free) silver ions are very toxic to aquatic organisms.
-Use: Silver nano particle complexes are antibiotic additives in plastics and fibres.
+Silver nano particle complexes are antibiotic additives in plastics Use: and fibres.
 Comments: The alternative to antibacterial agents during use is satisfactory washing.
 Legal background: Legal limit: No legal limits for silver compounds exist in textiles and leather.
-Some silver compounds are on the list of temporarily permit- ted existing biocides within PT9 (product type 9) that includes textiles, polymers and leather, according to the Biocidal Product Regulation (EU 528/2012).
-Silver as such is not allowed as a biocidal active substance.
-Test method: No standardised test method available.
+Some silver compounds are on the list of temporarily permitted existing biocides within PT9 (product type 9) that includes textiles, polymers and leather, according to the Biocidal Product Regulation (EU 528/2012).
+Silver as such, silver as a nanomaterial (CAS RN 7440-22-4) and as reaction mass of titanium dioxide and silver chloride are is not allowed as a biocidal active substance.

 Test equipment: ICP-MS, ICP-OES or AAS.
-LOQ: 10 mg/kg